oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/7-create-hierarchy.md

 Whether you like the name YEAR for this hierarchy is a matter of personal opinion (or more importantly, the end user's opinions).
 Because this hierarchy will have additional levels, rename the hierarchy to Time.

+4. Select the **YEAR** hierarchy (as shown above).

 4. Enter **TIME** in the Hierarchy Name field.

 5. Enter **Time** in the Caption field.
 You can also enter **Time** in the Description.

 ![Rename Hierarchy to Time](images/7-rename-hier-to-time.png)

-You might notice the choice of Standard and Time.
-This is metadata that gets added to the dimension which can be used by applications.
-There is no difference in the functionality of the Analytic View based on this setting.
-It is not required that a hierarchy be set to Time to use time series calculations such as leads and lag.
-Leads and lags are calculated using the order of members within the hierarchy as set by the Sort By property in the Analysis design tool (which sets the ORDER BY property of a level in the attribute dimension SQL DDL).
+You can choose to set the hierarchy to Time.
+Some applications might benefit from knowing that the hierarchy is Time, but that is not required for time series calculations such as LEAD and LAG.  xLeads and lags are calculated using the order of members within the hierarchy as set by the Sort By property in the Analysis design tool (which sets the ORDER BY property of a level in the attribute dimension SQL DDL).

 ## Task 3 - Add Quarter, Month, and Day Levels

-Next, you will the Quarter, Month and Day levels to the Time hierarchy.
+Next, you will add the Quarter, Month and Day levels to the Time hierarchy.

 Viewing data in the TIME_DIM table may help you understand what additional levels can be added to the hierarchy.